someengineering/fixinventory-apps/protector/README.md

 ### Implementation details

-Each Resoto resource has an attributed `/metadata.protected` which takes a boolean value.
+Each Fix Inventory resource has an attributed `/metadata.protected` which takes a boolean value.
 By default it is set to `false`.
-Each Resoto resource inherits BaseResource which contains two methods for cleaning up a resource, `cleanup()` and `delete()`.
+Each Fix Inventory resource inherits BaseResource which contains two methods for cleaning up a resource, `cleanup()` and `delete()`.
 Both those methods will refuse to manipulate a resource once the `protected` attribute has been set to `true`.
 Meaning if a resource is marked as protected but has also been flagged for cleanup the cleanup will fail because protected resources cannot be deleted.